How to start an e-commerce business and website

 E-commerce website functionality

-Now you have a platform to sell your products on, it’s time to get into the nitty gritty of website functionality.
+Now that you have a platform to sell your products on, it’s time to get into the practical details of making your site work.

 Get your SSL certificate

-The SSL certificate converts your website URL from HTTP to HTTS and is a way of telling your customer that their details are secure and that they can trust your site.
+The SSL certificate converts your website URL’s prefix from HTTP to HTTPS and tells your customers that their details are secure and that they can trust your site.

-For an e-commerce business, an SSL certificate is an absolute non-negotiable.
+For an e-commerce business, an SSL certificate is non-negotiable.

 Some platforms will include an SSL certificate within their features, or you can purchase one separately.
 Tech Radar has a good list of options.